Int3facechain/.github/profile/README.md

 ### Contribute to the Project
-BitFrost's blockchain node implements the core protocol, written in Go using [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) and [Comet BFT](https://cometbft.com/).
+BitFrost's blockchain node implements the core protocol, written in Go using [Comet BFT](https://cometbft.com/).
 Protocol contracts implement the core protocol and are deployed on BitFrost and on connected chains, written in Solidity.
 See the list of pinned repos below for the projects to contribute to.